salacika/DE1SQL/SQL6/README.md

 ### Delivery
-The project artifacts should be stored and handed over in a folder "Term" on your GitHub repo.
+The project artifacts should be stored and handed over in a folder "Term DE1" on your GitHub repo.

 I will give you the freedom of choosing naming conventions and structure, since this was not covered implicitly in the course.
 Yet, I would encourage you, to find some reading over the internet and whatever you choose, be consistent.